-· · · · · · · · · · · · · · · · · · · D: Emolinent.
-New York State Special Ballot Application for Poll Workers Please print clearly.
-1. For use at this year's \Box Primary Election \Box General Election \Box Specia al Election (please check one) last name or surname first name middle initial suffix date of birth county where you live 3.
-4. 4. states address where you live (residence) street apt city state zip code 0.
-NY I am a registered (and for primary, enrolled) voter in this county, and I am unable designated polling place, for the following reason: e to vote in person at my ☐ Election Law Section 11-302: My duties as a Board of Elections Employ voc election inspector, nell clark election coordinator, or voting machine custodian/technician require me to be elsewhere.
-(Ballot to be cast and returned in person or by mail not later than close of polls on election day.) • Deliver to me in person at the board of elections.
-(Delivery method availal ble for all special ballot types.)
+gistration No:ty:ty:

+rollment:

+New York State Special Ballot Application on for Poll Workers

+Please print clearly. on ron ron tronkers

+☐ Special Election (please chec k one)

+I ,

+2. last name or surname middle înitial suffix

+3. date of birth 4. county where you ou live

+address where you live (residence) street apt city state zip c ode

+5. NY

+I am a registered (and for primary, enrolled) voter in this county, and I am unable to vote in person at m

+designated polling place, for the following reason: an anable to vote in person at in 7

+Election Law Section 11-302: My duties as a Board of Election election coordinator, or voting machine custodian/technician requireturned in person or by mail not later than close of polls on election day.) ns Employee, election inspector, uire me to be elsewhere.
+(Ballot t poll clerk, be cast and

+Deliver to me in person at the board of elections.
+(Delivery met thed available for all special ballet tun ac)

 Please mail to me.
 (Please provide mailing address.
-Delivery by mail only applies Please mail to me.
-(Please provide mailing address.
-Delivery by mail only applies s to Special Ballots for Poll Workers.)
+Delivery by mail of only applies to Special Ballots for Poll V Vorkers.)

 Street Address Apt.
-Number City State Zip Code Street Audiess Apt.
-Number City State Zip Code Applicant Must Sign Below 7.
-Date// Signature or Mark of Voter Date// Signature of Witness to Mark Address of Witness to Mark
+Number City State Zip Code

+Street Address Apt.
+Number City State Zip Code

+Applicant Must Sign Below

+7.

+Date/ /

+Signature or Mark of Voter

+Date/ /

+Signature of Witness to Mark

+Address of Witness to Mark

-BOARD USE ONLY:Town/City/Ward/Dist:
+BOARD USE ONLY: Town/City/Ward/Dist: